 Click on you prefered venue to receive a booking form:

-Government’s new Tendering Rules to become effective soon!
+Government’s new Tendering Rules a Challenge for Bidders!

-National Treasury has promulgated the new Preferential Procurement Policy Framework Act (PPPFA) Regulations and it will now make all tenders ‘unacceptable’ if they do not comply with these changed stipulations.
+National Treasury’s new Preferential Procurement Policy Framework Act (PPPFA) Regulations came into effect on 1 April 2017 and it will make all tenders ‘unacceptable’ if they do not comply with these changed stipulations.

 According to Gerrit Davids, Lead Advisor at tender advisory consultancy, TaranisCo Advisory CC, “the new Regulations from the outset grants an organ of state the authority to stipulate a ‘Preferred Minimum BBBEE Level’ in a tender, which will exclude certain companies with a lower BBBEE Level from submitting bids”.

 The Regulations also allow the state to include another wide-ranging Sub-Contracting stipulation, which could force principle bidders to make use of up to 8 x different types of sub-contractors under the ‘Pre-Qualification Criteria’.
 A failure to do so will also have the bid being declared ‘unacceptable’.

 The value of the 80:20 and the 90:10 Preference Point Systems has also been increased to below and above R50m respectively.
 However, it retains the current scoring of points for Price alongside that of BBBEE in tenders.

 Additionally, the new Regulations also place a 25% maximum on Sub-Contracting, which is done in the ordinary course of business with companies that have a lower BBBEE level than that of the principle bidder.
 A failure to comply with this stipulation will also cause tenders to be disqualified from consideration.